Siren FM

 Siren Radio, sometimes known as Siren and formerly as Siren FM, was a community radio station based at the University of Lincoln in the United Kingdom.
-It broadcasts to the city of Lincoln on 107.3 FM and at its website, Online.
-It ceased broadcasting on Sunday 30th June 2024.
+It broadcast to the city of Lincoln on 107.3 FM and at its website, Online.
+It ceased broadcasting on Sunday 30 June 2024.

 History

+S.I.R.E.N.
+FM launched originally in 1997 at the University of Lincolnshire and Humberside's Hull campus.
+Its name stood for: Students In Radio Entertainment and the station was a blend of music, talk, documentaries and fun.

-Launched in August 2007, Siren FM won its licence after a series of annual student RSLs (Restricted Service Licences) at the campus in Lincoln (UK) and previously at the university's Hull campus from 1996, when the institution was known as the University of Lincolnshire and Humberside.
+In August 2007, Siren FM won its licence after a series of annual student RSLs (Restricted Service Licences) at the campus in Lincoln (UK).

 Siren moved to Lincoln in 1998 during the first stages of the gradual move of the university to the city.
 After operating its annual RSLs on FM each April or May it began to augment its output by broadcasting online for much of each academic year.

+At a launch party on May 8, 1999, at The Avenue nightclub, a lecturer allegedly put Zimovane (Zopiclone) into an 18-year-old female student's drink, and allegedly later raped her.
+At Lincoln Court in October 2000, the lecturer was tried for date rape.
+Police had found the date rape substance at his house, but he was cleared of the rape charge.
+The lecturer was subsequently jailed in November 2000 over deceiving the university about misrepresentation of his former serial convictions, for six months.
+The case was discussed, in great length, in parliament on March 23, 2001, by the local MP.
+The CRB, formed in 2001 (now the Disclosure and Barring Service or DBS) would prevent such deceptions.

 The university was awarded its community radio licence by Ofcom in 2006, and began test transmissions for the new station at midday on 14 July 2007.
 The primary aim of the station is to serve the young people and communities of the greater Lincoln area, meaning that Siren is catering for a younger audience than its mainstream neighbours BBC Lincolnshire and Lincs FM.
 As a result, the station is more involved with diverse communities outside of the university since it began broadcasting programmes on 11 August 2007 under the leadership of Managing Editor Andrew David, a former BBC television and radio broadcaster.
 The station fitted a new antenna with a co-linear stacked dipole aerial on 20 August 2008 to improve reception in the north of the city.